hoangphanthai/Activity_Recognition_Modelling/README.md

 ### B. Problem Context
 * Most activity tracking apps installed on wearable devices are relying on sensor data for the purpose of correctly predicting the carrier's activity.
 The common problem of these devices is the short battery duration, which is mainly due to the high frequency of sensor data updates and computing expense.
 Practically, there is a trade-off between the prediction accuracy and the high computing and frequency of data update, not to mention data redundancy.
 * This project is to find the answer to the question of how often and how much data a model should consume while remaining significant accuracy in predicting a particular set of cattle activities.
-This is more specifically to find the most contributing sensor axes and at what sampling rate, and how large a window of sampled data should be used.
+This is, more specifically, to find the most contributing sensor axes and at what sampling rate, and how large a window of sampled data should be used.

 ### C. Development Language and running Environment
 * The project is developed with Python 3.8 (64 bit), and **WindowOS** is the recommended running environment.
 The GUI is distorted on MacOS as the tkinter library is not well supported by the system.
 The author is planning to convert this project into the web version.